- What is a Private Lender?

 While the LTV is perhaps the most important piece of approval criteria for getting a loan from a private lender, there are other criteria that can help you secure a better interest rate or a higher loan sum.
-Having a source of a steady income is important for getting a better rate, and a demonstrable history of financial responsibility — such as paying off other debts on time, or having other investments — can also work strongly in your favour.
+Having a source of a steady income is important for getting a better rate, and a demonstrable history of financial responsibility — such as paying off other debts on time, or having other investments — can also work strongly in your favor.

 How to Get the Lowest Private Mortgage Interest Rate